7209-7211 Rising Sun Avenue,

 3 people favorited this theater

 The Oxford Theatre opened on Sunday evening, January 1, 1928, seating 1,964 on one floor.
-The theatre was built in Philadelphia on Rising Sun Avenue at Cottman Street, near St. Vincent Street, not far from Oxford Avenue.
+The theatre was built in the Philadelphia district of Burholme, on Rising Sun Avenue at Cottman Street, near St. Vincent Street, not far from Oxford Avenue.
 The opening day program had photos and described the theatre.
 Opening prices ranged from 15 cents for children for matinees to 35 cents for adults at evening shows.
 The theatre opened with a soda fountain and a candy department that included local Whitman candy.

 The theatre was designed by Philadelphia architect William Ellis Groben, who also designed Philadelphia’s Carman Theatre, and redesigned the Hiway Theatre in Jenkintown, Pennsylvania during the 1930’s.
 During construction, underground springs were encountered, and rock had to be blasted.
 The building included seven apartments and stores, as well as a back stage and dressing rooms.
 For budget reasons, the exterior was a simple brick facade, with a marquee.
 The roof sign was sixteen by twenty-four feet and had seventeen hundred bulbs with the effect of being gold.